Links

 From these results, you can pivot to the specific logs where activity is indicated.

-An example rule in Panther that triggers when any GuardDuty alert is on a resource tagged as critical
+For example, the Python rule below triggers when any GuardDuty alert is on a resource tagged as Critical: